Timothy of the Cay: Phillip Enright

 After his rescue from the Cay in La Boca del Diablo, Phillip was reunited with his parents.
 (His mother had likewise survived the sinking of the Hato.)
 His mother, Grace Enright, continued to think of him as a child of age 10 for a long while, even after he was told that an operation could be performed that might restore his vision, but her husband, Phillip Enright Sr, endorsed their son's decision to have that surgery.
 Phillip had come, since Timothy's life, to consider Timothy a guardian angel with whom he could sometimes speak, but his mother thought this idea was foolish.

 They flew to New York, where the surgeon from New York Presbyterian who could perform the operation was based.
 The operation was a success, restoring most of Phillip's vision, though he would always need eyeglasses from that day forward.
-He and his father made plans to visit the cay where he and Timothy had survived for just over three month.
+He and his father made plans to visit the cay where he and Timothy had survived for just over three months.

-Phillip eventually sails to find the location of the island where he and Timothy had survived for several months, ultimately being able to find it thanks to closing his eyes and remembering the island when he was blind.
+Phillip eventually sails to make this journey, ultimately being able to find it thanks to closing his eyes and remembering the island when he was blind.